-Schools are invited to use one or a combination of the below strategies to prevent vandalism and misuse of sanitary items.
+Schools are invited to use one or a combination of the below strategies to prevent vandalism and misuse of period products.
 These strategies have been suggested by schools who have had success in addressing these issues and are provided as a guide only.

 Schools may select strategies that best match the context of the school.

 Provide specific feedback and encouragement for students demonstrating the desired behaviour in bathrooms.
 This involves explicitly teaching, supervising, interacting, and acknowledging correct behaviour, as well as correcting undesirable behaviour consistently.